How to Join a Medical Aid in South Africa

 A medical scheme cannot refuse you membership, or increase your monthly contribution for any reason, outside of a late joiner penalty.

-A 3 Month General Waiting Period - where the scheme may not pay anything during this time or they may pay for certain pre-defined Prescribed Minimum Benefits (PMBs) - see Medical Aid terms above.
+A 3-month General Waiting Period - during this time scheme may not pay for anything or they may only pay for certain pre-defined Prescribed Minimum Benefits (PMBs).

 This happens if: